Harryyadav/slate/source/includes/report_settings.md

 Fields        | Required | Description
 --------------|----------|-------------
-filters       | No       | A json object containing any filters on the project survey. filter_query  | No       | A json object containing the query to be run against the project resource. template      | Yes      | The type of report that the settings apply to.
+filters       | No       | A json object containing any filters on the project survey. filter_query  | Yes      | A json object containing the query to be run against the project resource. template      | Yes      | The type of report that the settings apply to.
 Usually set to "project". title         | Yes      | A string representing a unique title of the report settings.

 The following filters are available to filter the scope of the project report:

-* project
+* project: A list of project IDs.
-* projectTags
+* projectTags: A list of tag names.
-* priority
+* priority: A list containing at least one of the strings "high", "medium" or "low".
-* application
+* application: A list of application IDs.
-* state
+* state: A boolean corresponding to archived (true) or active (false) projects.
+Omit this filter to include both active and archived projects.
-* phase
+* phase: A list of phase slugs.
-* taskTags
+* taskTags: A list of tag names.
-* businessUnit
+* businessUnit: A list of business unit IDs.